 (already featured in this walk)

-Souvenir shop of City Palace is near the exit of Painting and photography museum.
+The souvenir shop of City Palace is near the exit of the Painting and photography museum.
 If you are a shopaholic, there are plenty of things to buy i.e. paintings, garments, and books to name a few.

 - Buggi Ride

-Baradari restaurant is a good choice for those looking to unwind over food and drinks in the old city.
-Personally, I feel its interiors don’t go well with the traditional Rajput architecture because they pattern it on old European architecture with raw stone walls.
-Most travelers enjoy a pit stop.
+Baradari is a good choice for those seeking to unwind over food and drinks in the walled city as there is no other good option apart from The Johri.
+Personally, I feel its interiors don’t go too well with the traditional Rajput architecture.
+The renovation emulates old European architecture with raw stone walls.
+Most travelers enjoy a pit stop at Baradari, though.

-Nakkarkhana Darwaja or gate is one of the first ones to encounter when entering through Sirehdyodi Bazaar near Hawa Mahal.
+Nakkarkhana Darwaja or Naqqarkhana gate is one of the first ones to encounter when entering through Sirehdyodi Bazaar near Hawa Mahal.
+Naqqar refers to drums.
 Musicians used this gate to announce the king’s arrival by playing the relevant instruments (as per occasion).
 These days it is just another gate.